apigee-127/volos-connectors/volos-salesforce/README.md

 In this case the query parameter `foobar` would be mapped to the WHERE clause of the SOQL statement for the `id` column.

 ### Note the following with regard to query parameters:
-* If you have a join query you may need to include table aliases for your query parameter statements
+* If you have a join query you may need to include table aliases for your query parameter statements.
-* Don't neglect the escaped quotes (`\'`) if you want the values of your query parameters to be interpreted as strings
+* Don't neglect the escaped quotes (`\'`) if you want the values of your query parameters to be interpreted as strings.

 License
 -------